FernitudelaDev/RunERReportsByCode/README.md

 # Service to run ERs from anywhere

-As we presented in the 2024 Dynamics minds session: https://youtu.be/Fa-5-jKMV8k, here you are also the services to dynamically run ERs from outside
+As we presented in the 2024 Dynamics minds session: https://youtu.be/Fa-5-jKMV8k, here you are also the services to dynamically run ERs from outside (power platform or wherever you want):

 ![image](https://github.com/FernitudelaDev/RunERReportsByCode/assets/143327172/495f5001-dd59-48d5-b4f6-5b9b1d019ed2)

 Thank you!